jaywcjlove/IconizeFolder/README.md

 ![Iconize Folder 3](./assets/screenshots-3.png)

-With this tool, you can easily set folder colors and add small icons to enhance the visual effect of your file management, helping you organize files more efficiently.

-Choose from over 5000 unique symbol icons or customize your color scheme.
-You can also select from more than a dozen preset vibrant colors or add image icons to the folder icons to suit your personal preferences, giving your folders a personalized identity and making file management more lively and layered.
+Easily customize folder colors and add icons to enhance file management clarity and efficiency.
+Choose from over 5000 symbol icons, customize color schemes, or add image icons and emojis to create personalized, visually distinctive folders.

 ### Features

-- Over 5000 diverse symbol icons available
+- 5000+ built-in symbol icons
-- Adjust the transparency and size of symbol icons
+- Adjustable icon opacity and size
-- Set folder icon colors
+- Customizable folder icon colors
-- Add image icons to folder icons
+- Supports text, emojis, and images in icons
-- Quickly import folder paths to the Dock
+- Quickly import folder paths to Dock
-- Export folder icons as .icns format
+- Export folder icons as .icns files

 New features include the ability to adjust the transparency and size of symbol icons, a wider selection of folder colors, and quick import of folder paths to the Dock.
 You can also export your custom folder icons as .icns files for use elsewhere.